Virtualization is already a part of your plans, but there is plenty of opportunity to do more.

 Virtualization abstracts hardware that allows multiple workloads to share a common set of resources.
 On shared virtualized hardware, a variety of workloads can co-locate while maintaining full isolation from each other, freely migrate across infrastructures, and scale as needed.

-Memory virtualization features allow abstraction and isolation of memory on a per VM basis.
-These features also make live migration of VMs possible, and add to fault tolerance.
-Examples of memory virtualization features include: Extended page tables (EPT), accessed and dirty bits logging, page modification logging (PML), and EPT page switching.
+Memory virtualization features allow abstraction isolation and monitoring of memory on a per virtual machine (VM) basis.
+These features may also make live migration of VMs possible, add to fault tolerance, and enhance security.
+Example features include direct memory access (DMA) remapping and extended page tables (EPT), including their extensions: accessed and dirty bits, and fast switching of EPT contexts.

 Intel® Graphics Virtualization Technology (Intel® GVT) allows VMs to have full and/or shared assignment of the graphics processing units (GPU) as well as the video transcode accelerator engines integrated in Intel system-on-chip products.
 It enables usages such as workstation remoting, desktop-as-a-service, media streaming, and online gaming.

 Virtualization of Security and Network functions enables transformation of traditional network and security workloads into compute.
 Virtual functions can be deployed on standard high volume servers anywhere in the data center, network nodes, or cloud, and smartly co-located with business workloads.
 Examples of technologies making it happen include Intel® QuickAssist Technology (Intel® QAT) and the Data Plane Development Kit (DPDK).

 Intel® EDC provides resources, tools, and support for intelligent systems developers.